 - Ask for a contract.
 All verbal promises should be in writing before you pay any money.

 - Are your counselors accredited or certified?
-Legitimate credit counseling firms are affiliated with the National Foundation for Credit Counseling or the Association of Independent Consumer Credit Counseling Agencies, or the National Foundation for Credit Counseling.
+Legitimate credit counseling firms are affiliated with the Association of Credit Counseling Professionals, Association of Independent Consumer Credit Counseling Agencies, or the National Foundation for Credit Counseling.

 Check with your local consumer protection agency and the Better Business Bureau to see if any complaints have been filed about the counseling service you're considering.

-If you have concerns about approved credit counseling agencies or credit counseling providers, please contact the U.S. Trustee Program .
+Contact the U.S. Trustee Program if you have concerns about approved credit counseling agencies or credit counseling providers.